dense-analysis/ranges/README.md

 Nearly all algorithms accepting or producing `InputRange` can accept or produce a `ForwardRange` instead by calling a variation of the function with an `F` suffix.
+Most algorithms that can accept or produce a `ForwardRange` can accept or produce a `BidirectionalRange` with a `B` suffix.
 Some functions such as `Map` can be called with shortcuts for slices with an `S` suffix.

 * `operators`